 Peer reviewers are a critical component of the publication process, ensuring quality and relevancy of articles accepted for print as well as assisting in author development.

-CJON peer reviewers typically receive 3–5 invitations to review manuscripts per year.
+Peer reviewers are invited to evaluate 1–3 manuscripts per year in their area of expertise.
 The length of the term is one year, with automatic renewal pending mutual interest.